gabrielcedran/containers-notes/README.md

-_For the following examples I'll be using a docker container as my computer is a macos, thus not a linux based OS.
-If I were on a linux based computer, I could run the examples directly on the host computer._
+_For the following academic examples I'll be using a docker container as my computer is a macos, thus not a linux based OS.
+If I were on a linux based computer, I could run the examples directly on the host computer. `docker run -it --name docker-host --rm --privileged ubuntu:bionic`_

 ### chroot (charoot or change root or linux jails)

 This is the operation / utility that allows you to change the root directory for a process and its children - it's known as jailed process as it restricts the process so that it can only see what is inside the specifiec directory, nothing outisde.

 When you run a process within a `chroot` environment, the process sees a modified file system hierarchy where the specified directory becomes the root (`/`) directory.

+_chroot is about sharing file system - 2 chrooted processes still can see each other's via ps and manage them (kill, sigint, etc)_

 #### Showcasing chroot